 There are some excellent features coming to the Apple Watch with watchOS 8 (which will be available for download on Monday 20 September 2021), but will your Apple Watch be able to benefit from them?
 Read on to find out.

-The big surprise is that the Apple Watch Series 3, first introduced in September 2017, will continue to be supported by this new version of the watchOS, despite speculation that it might not be supported after users were experiencing difficultly updating the Apple Watch 3 to watchOS 7 in 2020.
+The Apple Watch Series 3, first introduced in September 2017, will continue to be supported by this new version of the watchOS, despite speculation that it might not be supported after users experienced difficultly updating the Apple Watch 3 to watchOS 7 in 2020.
 To be fair it shouldn't really be a surprise that Apple will continue to support this Watch given that it is still selling the Watch 3, but it does beg the question of how much longer it will be supported.

-Installing watchOS 7 on the Apple Watch 3 was further complicated because the GPS models only have 8GB of memory.
+It seems that installing watchOS 7 on the Apple Watch 3 was problematic because most Watch Series 3 only have 8GB of memory.
 Since the installer has to be downloaded and unpacked the 8GB available isn't enough.
-As a result, Apple recommends resetting the Apple Watch Series 3, creating a backup, downloading the watchOS update, and restoring the existing profile from the current backup.
+As a result, Apple recommended resetting the Apple Watch Series 3, creating a backup, downloading the watchOS update, and restoring the existing profile from the current backup.
 If you encounter such issues updating a Apple Watch Series 3 to watchOS 8 you might want to try that.

 In order to install watchOS 8 on your Watch you will need an iPhone 6s or newer with iOS 15 installed.
-Incidentally, the list of supported iPhones is the same as with iOS 14 and iOS 13, read which iPhones get iOS 15?
+Read which iPhones get iOS 15?

 When it arrives for the general public later this year, watchOS 8 will run on these devices:

 - Apple Watch Series 4

 - Apple Watch Series 5

 - Apple Watch Series 7

 If you are a registered developer, or join Apple's public beta program, you can download watchOS 8 beta and try out new features before they are released to the general public.